Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 If you’re kayak fishing from the inflatable, there are various options out there that combine angling features with the convenience and portability of an inflatable.
 Whether you will need a boat load of fishing features will probably depend on how keen an angler you are and the type of fishing you plan to do.

 Accessories like rod holders and mounting points can be useful as these can give you somewhere specific to store your rods or attach additional accessories, such as a fish finder.
+Four or five accessory mounts can be ideal.

 Boats with a lot of fishing features can be more comfortable and easier to fish from because they tend to offer improved seating, adequate storage space and sometimes even standing decks.
+Adjustable seats can be a great feature if you plan to spend a long time on the water.

 A vessel with a self bailing floor can be a good choice if you plan to paddle on moving water, such as rivers or choppy conditions.